matthewkling/ggcube/README.md

 <img src="man/figures/README-layers-1.png" width="100%" />

-Finally, let’s plot the `mountain` data set that comes with the package, using the `proj_ridgeline()` function to visualize a 3D landscape:
+As a final example, let’s plot the `mountain` data set that comes with the package, using the `proj_ridgeline()` function to visualize a 3D
+landscape:

 ``` r
 # projection